 Your roof’s condition is critical if you want to enjoy the festive season without any hiccups.
 As the winter months begin, and rain and snow begin to fall, it’s more important than ever that your roof is up to the task.
 Even small problems can become significant if a winter storm approaches.

 While it’s easy to spot glaring roofing issues, it’s much tougher to find small cracks, gaps, and trouble-spots.
 By contacting an experienced roofing contractor and requesting an inspection, you can rest assured that your roof is prepared for winter.
-If there are any issues, your contractor will be able to advise you on the best course of action.
+If there are any issues, your roofing contractor will be able to advise you on the best course of action.

 Run Hot Water Through Your Pipes